-The Court of Appeals has already determined that the 2022 elections will occur 14.

-Legislature.
-Accordingly, Petitioners ask this Court to issue a writ of mandamus pursuant to Article proposed congressional districting plans for consideration by the Legislature, in order to ensure that a lawful plan is in place immediately following the 2022 elections and can be used for subsequent elections this decade.
+14. The Court of Appeals has already determined that the 2022 elections will occur under a court-drawn congressional plan.
+Subsequent congressional elections this decade should occur under plans adopted pursuant to the constitutionally mandated process for the IRC and Legislature.
+Accordingly, Petitioners ask this Court to issue a writ of mandamus pursuant to Article 78 of the CPLR ordering the IRC and its commissioners to fulfill their constitutional duty under Article III, Sections 4 and 5 of the New York Constitution by submitting a second round of proposed congressional districting plans for consideration by the Legislature, in order to ensure that a lawful plan is in place immediately following the 2022 elections and can be used for subsequent elections this decade.